04-01-2008: May Natural Gas: Cost of Storage Works Against Long Positions

 FB 1 FB 2

-The average volatility shown below suggests that the last major change in direction to up at a volatility low point remains intact.
+The average volatility shown below suggests that the market is expecting a change in major trend to up from the last volatility low point.

 Range/Volatilitiy Chart